-Foreign nationals from green areas
+Foreign nationals from yellow areas

-Foreign nationals who reside in green areas have a right to enter when they have travelled only through green areas to get to Norway.
+Foreign nationals who reside in yellow areas are entitled to enter when they have travelled only through yellow areas to get to Norway.
 These persons are also exempt from quarantine on arrival in Norway.
-Individual foreign nationals must be able to substantiate as necessary that they reside in a green area.
+Individual foreign nationals must be able to substantiate as necessary that they reside in a yellow area.

-Foreign nationals from green areas who have travelled via red areas

-Foreign nationals from green areas who have travelled via red areas (including stopover landings) must as a general rule undergo quarantine when they come to Norway.
-These persons are entitled to enter when they can document where their quarantine is to be carried out; see below.
+Foreign nationals from yellow areas who have travelled via red areas Foreign nationals who reside in yellow areas who have travelled via red areas (including stopover landings) must as a general rule undergo quarantine when they come to Norway.
+These persons are entitled to enter and/or stop intermediately (transfer) at airports in Norway if they can document where their quarantine is to be carried out (see below for more on the documentation requirement).

-However, a foreign national is exempt from having to undergo quarantine, and thus also from the documentation requirement, if he or she has travelled through the red area in the following way:
+A foreign national is exempt from having to undergo quarantine, and thus also from the documentation requirement, if he or she has travelled through the red area in the following way (see section 6a a) of the COVID-19 Regulations):